Schengen Travel Insurance for Germany and EU

 - Western Samoa

-- former Zaire, now Democratic Republic of the Congo
+- former Zaire, now the Democratic Republic of the Congo

 All data without guarantee.
-For complete information and details please contact also the german "Auswärtige Amt".
+For complete information and details, please contact the German "Auswärtiges Amt".

-- From 30 Euro / 30 days: Health Insurance for foreign Guests and Visitors (extendable up to 2 years)
+- From EUR 30.00 / 30 days: Health Insurance for Foreign Guests and Visitors (extendable up to 2 years)